ckateraas/dotfiles/README.md

 sudo chmod +x /usr/local/bin/docker-compose
 ```

 Replace `{version}` with the latest and greatest version you want.
-Check out [available release on their Github page](https://github.com/docker/compose/releases/)
+Check out [available release on their Github page](https://github.com/docker/compose/releases/) for all available versions.

 ### Node & NPM